nwager/WebScraping-MiniProject/README.md

 Extract the .zip file and put the executable in your Path environmental variable by doing this (Windows):

-1. Start the System Control Panel applet (Start - Settings - Control Panel - System).
+1. Start the System Control Panel applet (Search "System" and click - it should be the Control Panel).
-2. Select the Advanced tab.
+2. Select the Advanced system settings tab.
 3. Click the Environment Variables button.
-4. Under System Variables, select Path, then click Edit and put the executable or its folder in PATH.
+4. Under System Variables, select Path, click Edit, click Browse, then put the .exe's folder in Path.

-Next, install the weatherscraper.py and requirements.txt files, put them in a folder, set up your virtual environment, and get in that directory in the console.
+Next, install the weatherscraper.py and requirements.txt files, set up your virtual environment, and get in the directory containing the scripts in the console.
 Before running the .py file, type `pip install -r requirements.txt` into the console to download the required packages for scraping.

 You can look at the code here, in GitHub.
 I left a lot of comments ;).